miguelpernudo/miguelpernudo/README.md

 ## 🏗️ Repos
 ### [Archipelago](https://github.com/miguelpernudo/archipelago)
 A declarative monorepo managing my network homelab and personal workstation, built with a strong focus on resource efficiency, and reproducibility.
-- Nix flake multi-host managing my workstation, and a network server running a K3s cluster hosting a monitoring stack with Grafana.
+- Nix flake multi-host for my workstation, and a network server running a K3s cluster hosting a monitoring stack with Grafana.
 - Custom, resource-efficient gateway and wireless access point designed for low-power hardware with QoS (via TC) and nftables, deployed on Alpine Linux.

 > ***Roadmap***: